kristopherjohnson/KJSimpleBinding/README.markdown

 The following features are planned:

 - Validation
-- Value transformers and/or data formatters
+- Value transformers
+- Data formatters
+- Subclasses of `UIViewController` and `UITableViewController` with built-in binding functionality (perhaps based upon the functionality of AppKit's `NSObjectController` and `NSArrayController`).

-Note that a full Cocoa Bindings implementation is not feasible on iOS, due to limitations of UIKit components.
+Note that a full Cocoa bindings implementation is not feasible on iOS, due to limitations of UIKit components.
+The goal of the `KJSimpleBinding` project is to create a good data-binding mechanism for iOS, so there will be no attempt to be compatible with Cocoa bindings simply for the sake of similarity or familiarity.

 ## License